Harras of Dhamar

 The Harras of Dhamar is a volcanic field in Yemen.

 Morphology and eruption

-The volcanic field extends 92 km to the east of Dhamar town.
+The volcanic field extends 92 km to the south of Dhamar town.
 The field contains many stratovolcanoes, lava flows, and youthful cones.
 Basaltic lava flows overlie older Rhyolitic flows.
-The volcano is responsible for the only 20th-century eruption on the Arabian peninsula, apparently in 1937.
+The volcano is responsible for the only 20th-century eruption on the Arabian Peninsula, apparently in 1937.
 The field is 100 km southeast from Yemen's capital city, Sana'a.